iamhenrika/project-2-mern-app/README.md

 *****
-For my final project within the Per Scholas Software Engineering course I will be completing a plant blog app using the MERN stack.
-There have been a couple of ups and down but I've viewed several tutorials and started the project over.
+For my final project within the Per Scholas Software Engineering course I will be completing a plant blogging app using the MERN stack.
+There have been a couple of ups and down but I've viewed several tutorials and started the project over a couple of times trying to implement the technics that I've learned.
 *****